 Please be aware that grades are not inflated in this course.
 For example, a final grade of 89.99% will result in B-grade for the course; it will not be raised to an A-grade.
-You are highly advised to keep track of your progress in the course, and take advantage of the many extra credit opportunities offered throughout the term.
+It is highly recommended that you keep track of your progress in the course, and take advantage of the many extra credit opportunities offered throughout the term.
 You can also speak to me at any time to discuss strategies for improving your grade.